baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Bayesian Tests for Superiority, Equivalence, and Non-Inferiority Designs

 \subsection{Default Priors}

-Until this point in our exposition, we were quite vague about the exact form of the prior for $\delta$ under $\mathcal{H} _1$.
-In principle, the prior for $\delta$ within $\mathcal{H} _1$ can be defined as desired, satisfying the subjective needs of the researcher for a specific research setting.
-In fact, this is a fundamental part of Bayesian inference because various priors allow us to express a theory or prior beliefs \citep[e.g.,][]{Vanpaemel2010, MoreyRomeijnRouder2016}.
-Most commonly, however, default or objective priors are employed that aim to increase the objectivity in specifying the prior or serve as a default when no specific prior information is available \citetext{e.g., \citealp{Jeffreys1961, RouderSpeckmanSun_2009}; see also \citealp{ConsonniFouskakisLiseo_2018}, for an extensive review of objective priors}.
-We employ objective priors in our baymedr software.
+Until this point in our exposition, we were quite vague about the form of the prior for $\delta$ under $\mathcal{H} _1$.
+In principle, the prior for $\delta$ within $\mathcal{H} _1$ can be defined as desired, conforming to the beliefs of the researcher.
+In fact, this is a fundamental part of Bayesian inference because various priors allow for the expression of a theory or prior beliefs \parencite{Vanpaemel2010, MoreyRomeijnRouder2016}.
+Most commonly, however, default or objective priors are employed that aim to increase the objectivity in specifying the prior or serve as a default when no specific prior information is available \parencite{Jeffreys1961, RouderSpeckmanSun_2009, ConsonniFouskakisLiseo_2018}.
+We employ objective priors in baymedr.

-In the situation where we have a point null hypothesis and an alternative hypothesis that involves a range of values, \cite{Jeffreys1961} proposed to use a Cauchy prior with a scale parameter of $r=1$ for $\delta$ under $\mathcal{H} _1$.
-This Cauchy distribution is equivalent to a Student's $t$ distribution with one degree of freedom and resembles a standard Normal distribution, except that the Cauchy distribution has less mass at the center but instead heavier tails \citetext{see Fig~\ref{fig:normal_cauchy}; see also \citealp{RouderSpeckmanSun_2009}}.
-Mathematically, the Cauchy distribution corresponds to the combined specification of (1) a Normal prior with mean $\mu _ \delta$ and variance $\sigma ^2_ \delta$ on $\delta$; and (2) an inverse Chi-square distribution with one degree of freedom on $\sigma ^2_ \delta$.
-Integrating out $\sigma ^2_ \delta$ yields the Cauchy distribution \citep{LiangPauloMolina_2008, RouderSpeckmanSun_2009}.
+In the situation where we have a point null hypothesis and an alternative hypothesis that involves a range of values, \textcite{Jeffreys1961} proposed to use a Cauchy prior with a scale parameter of $r=1$ for $\delta$ under $\mathcal{H} _1$.
+This Cauchy distribution is equivalent to a Student's $t$ distribution with $1$ degree of freedom and resembles a standard Normal distribution, except that the Cauchy distribution has less mass at the center but instead heavier tails \parencite[see Fig~\ref{fig:normal_cauchy};][]{RouderSpeckmanSun_2009}.
+Mathematically, the Cauchy distribution corresponds to the combined specification of (1) a Normal prior with mean $\mu _ \delta$ and variance $\sigma ^2_ \delta$ on $\delta$; and (2) an inverse Chi-square distribution with $1$ degree of freedom on $\sigma ^2_ \delta$.
+Integrating out $\sigma ^2_ \delta$ yields the Cauchy distribution \parencite{LiangPauloMolina_2008, RouderSpeckmanSun_2009}.
 The scale parameter $r$ defines the width of the Cauchy distribution; that is, half of the mass lies between $-r$ and $r$.